 As a result of being an Orientation Leader, students will:

-- Serve as a mentor to incoming students.
+- Support incoming students.

 - Gain leadership opportunities and professional experience.

 - Network with university staff and fellow student leaders.

 - Gain knowledge of campus resources and services.

 - Receive free on-campus housing during Intensive Training and the duration of Summer Orientation (pending in-person Orientation programming).